Alvy Ray Smith

 I was asked by my colleagues at the IBM Watson Research Center to design the cover of the 14th annual Switching and Automata Theory Symposium (SWAT), held in 1973.
 I did so one miserable night to escape the depression of an automobile failure in the worst part of the Bronx, in a rundown Esso station, in a snow storm.
 This design came to me, all at once, from thinking on the themes "cellular automata as models of living things", "artificial intelligence", and "self-reproducing machines".
 However, it took me a month to execute the design, with Rapidograph, triangle, French curves, Exacto knife, and ellipse templates, in drafting ink on vellum - obviously before I discovered computer graphics.

-The design has been used ever since as the cover for the proceedings of the symposium - now called the Foundations of Computer Science Symposium (FOCS) - the 14th- 51st conferences - 38 years!
-My pay, besides the honor, is to get a copy of the proceedings free of charge each year.
+The design has been used ever since as the cover for the proceedings of the symposium - now called the Foundations of Computer Science Symposium (FOCS) - the 14th-54th conferences - 41 years!* My pay, besides the honor, was to get a copy of the proceedings free of charge each year.
 See the FOCS site.
-See Irrational Tiling by Logical Tiles for another proceedings cover of mine in long use (23 years).
+See Irrational Tiling by Logical Tiles for another proceedings cover of mine in long use (24 years).

 The double infinity in a single plane (orthogonal vanishing points in one plane) posed a problem that I had to solve by cropping the image a certain way.
 I pursued the mathematics further to the right and left originally, and the visual effect was not pleasing because the distortion becomes too large.
 I wondered how Escher solved this problem, so I inspected his drawings and discovered that he used the same trick as I adopted - crop out the ugly stuff.
 This gave me further appreciation of him.